 We thank you for the reviews for our paper entitled "Remotely sensing river greenhouse gas exchange velocity using the SWOT satellite" [Paper # 2022GB007419].
 We are delighted to receive comments such as “this manuscript makes a substantial advance in scaling gas exchange” and that it is “timely … in the context of the upcoming SWOT mission”.
 We thank both reviewers for such a careful reading of both the main text and supporting information of this manuscript.

-We agree with and appreciate the critiques of this paper, and accordingly have accepted nearly all reviewer comments or explained how our lack of clarity led to a comment that is not applicable.
+We agree with and appreciate the critiques of this paper, and accordingly have accepted all reviewer comments or explained how our lack of clarity led to a comment that is not applicable.
 In those cases, we have edited the text to ensure our original intent is clearly communicated.

 The primary changes to the manuscript include:

-Addressing reviewer 1’s comments about the statistical choices in the gas exchange model
+Addressing reviewer 1’s comments about the statistical choices in the gas exchange model by xxx

-Reviewer 1 and editor’s comments about restructuring certain sections for clarity
+Incorporating Reviewer 1 and editor’s comments about restructuring certain sections for clarity by xxx

-Reviewer 2’s comments on algorithm limitations and the global representativeness of the validation data
+Addressing Reviewer 2’s comments on algorithm limitations and the global representativeness of the validation data by xxx

-We have grouped together similar reviewer comments when appropriate.
+In our response, we have grouped together similar reviewer comments when appropriate and give original text in regular typeface.
 Our responses are italicized, with tangible changes to the manuscript highlighted in dark grey.
 Underlined text is new, while strikethrough text is deleted.
 All line numbers refer to the tracked changes document.
 If you have any further questions, please do not hesitate to contact me.

 On behalf of all authors,